edmugu/arduino_adjustable_power_supply/README.md

 This project is based on the [LT journal's Article from Keith Szolusha](https://github.com/edmugu/arduino_adjustable_power_supply/blob/master/documentation/LTJournal-Bench_Supply.pdf).
 In the article, he discussed how to design a clean power supply.
 However, this design is augmented by making it controllable by an Arduino.
 Use Cases Include motor controller, high power wireless communication, and benchtop supply.

+## Disclaimer

+I initially was practicing my PCB making skill by testing this "dummy" idea of hooking a 1-amp boost to a 1-amp buck to a 1-amp linear regulator.
+However, while I was finishing with this "dummy" idea that was not really tested, the hardware team I was part of got laid off and I was rehired a few days later.
+None the less, during those days I though of just manufacturing this PCB and documenting my hardware debugging skills.
+So there were plenty of bugs on Rev A. Anyhow I was thankful of these series of events, that made me realize how important is to have "demo" projects you can show your future employer.

 ## Intro

 On the original design by Szolusha, there are four modules.
 (1) a switching regulator that steps down a 10-40V input to an intermediate voltage that is slightly above the output voltage.
 (2) Linear regulator that "cleans" the output.
 (3) The current source sets a reference voltage that is not affected by temperature.
 Lastly, (4) A current sink that helps the Linear regulator reach low voltages.